kibshh/Devops-Embedded-C-Station/README.md

 ## Next Steps

-1. Run `./scripts/run_dev_env.sh` to start the development environment
-2. Create your first embedded project using `./scripts/create_project.sh`
+1. Create your first embedded project using `./scripts/create_project.sh my_project`
+2. Navigate to your project: `cd my_project`
+3. Run `./.devops/run_dev_env.sh` to start the development environment
-3. Push your project to GitHub
+4. Push your project to GitHub
-4. GitHub Actions will automatically build on push/PR
+5. GitHub Actions will automatically build on push/PR using the project's own Dockerfile